If you’re anything like me, you’ll love Disney. No matter how old you get there’s something timeless about their best movies.

 Classics like The Little Mermaid and The Lion King are likely to be in higher demand than a moderate success like Pocahontas.

-Blu-rays seem to be gaining value quicker than DVDs (probably because fewer are produced) and blu-ray/DVD combo packs even more so (and if you can get your hands on a 3D copy of a classic, you’re quids in!).
+Blu-rays seem to be gaining value quicker than DVDs (probably because fewer are produced) and blu-ray/DVD combo packs even more so (and if you can get your hands on a 3D or steelbook copy of a classic, you’re quids in!).

 Frustratingly Disney don’t do many combo packs for the UK, but that doesn’t rule out the possibility of buying one from America.
 If it’s not region free it may not work in the UK but if you’re planning on reselling it new then that shouldn’t matter.